Archibald Family of New Hampshire and Nova Scotia

 David Archibald and his six brothers and sisters were all born in Ireland.
 They all emigrated to New England from Londonderry, most in 1743, and perhaps with their parents, but nothing is recorded of the latter.
 At least one of the oldest children, David, was already married and came with his own wife and one child in 1743.
 The second oldest son, Samuel, did not leave Ireland until 1757.
 They all married in New Hampshire (except for David) and the seven families all moved together to Truro, Nova Scotia, arriving on 13 December 1762.

 Many of the early inhabitants of Truro such as the Archibalds, and many of the other families that crop up repeatedly in this Family Reunion, were of Irish protestant families who had emigrated initially from Londonderry, Ireland.
 Some historical notes are provided in Miller's Colchester County book (2).
-On 26 March 1718 a petition was signed by 319 protestants of (primarily Catholic?)
-Londonderry, Ireland and addressed to Samuel Suitte, Governor of New England, asking him to protect them and their families.
+On 26 March 1718 a petition was signed by 319 protestants of Londonderry, Ireland and addressed to Samuel Suitte, Governor of New England, asking him to protect them and their families.
 Sixteen families arrived that same year in the New World and founded the town of Londonderry, New Hampshire.

 1) David, was b. in Londonderry, Ireland on 20 Sept.
 1717.
 He is my great-(6 times)-grandfather.
 On 19 May 1741, still in Ireland, he married Elizabeth Elliott, b.
 10 June, 1720.
 In 1743 they emigrated to New Hampshire with one child and nineteen years later, with a then completed family of eight children, moved to Truro, Nova Scotia.